wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Gradient updates    | V/p | 0 bytes | | | |
 | Local graph clustering | (12V + 2E)/p | 8V bytes | (6 + d)/p : 4 | good | |

+## Seed Graph Matching and Application Classification

+The implementations of these two applications are linear algebra based, compared to other applications in native graph (vertex-edge) formulations used by Gunrock.
+The linear algebra based, or BLAS based formulation, especially the ones that involved with matrix-matrix multiplications, may impose a large communication requirement.
+Advance matrix-matrix and vector-matrix multiplication kernels use optimizations that build on top of specific layout of the data, which may be not distribution friendly.
+A different method of analyzing the computation and the communication costs, thus the computation vs. communication ratio, is needed for these applications.

 ## Summary of Results

 | Application | Computation to communication ratio | Scalability | Implementation difficulty |